lcpilling/ukbrapR/README.md

 ## Installation

-This will only work on DNAnexus (https://ukbiobank.dnanexus.com) in an approved UK Biobank project.
+*This will only work on DNAnexus (https://ukbiobank.dnanexus.com) in an approved UK Biobank project in a JupyterLab environment on a Spark Cluster.*

 In tools, create a JupyterLab environment on a Spark Cluster.
 Start an R session and install this package.
 This will  install the necessary dependencies for interacting with the Python environment, Apache Spark, and the Arrow C++ library.